-When you've identified your targeted legislators and have prepared your talking points, it's time to schedule a meeting preferably in-person where possible but virtually can work too!
+Once you've identified your targeted legislators and have prepared your talking points, it's time to schedule a meeting!
 You can do this by either sending an email or calling the legislators' offices.
 When you connect, make sure to identify who you are and what the meeting will be about.
 If you'd like to invite any colleagues or patients, be sure to convey the number of attendees you expect at the meeting.
 (As a general rule of thumb, the duration of the meeting should be no more than 30 minutes.)